<drumroll included for dramatic effect>

 What are the Best Excel Resources on the Web?

 Well, as of this writing there are 41 comments.
-And you will see that a LOT of those comments are by Excel MVP’s and site owners… providing their own ideas on who should be included in this guide.
+And you will see that a number of those comments are by Excel MVP’s and site owners… providing their own ideas on who should be included in this guide.

 If you scroll down to the Training Section, you will see a list of tutorials as well as paid training that can help you get up to speed on most areas of Excel, from the beginner, to the VBA programmer.
+Regardless of the version of Excel you are using, there is a resource for you.

 The BLOGS Section is PACKED with Excel MVPs and gurus.
 These BLOGS contain hints and advice for anyone that uses a spreadsheet.
 And if you are looking for tips in a more structured format, there is an entire section dedicated to Tips and Articles.